A Minimally Invasive Procedure

 Direct Anterior Total Hip Arthroplasty is a minimally invasive procedure that in some cases can be considered an outpatient operation.

-The direct anterior and anatomic approach, plus Dr. DePaolo's near decade of experience performing this procedure allow for a minimal incision site and very rapid recovery.
+The direct anterior and anatomic approach, plus Dr. DePaolo’s two decades of experience will allow for a minimal incision site and very rapid recovery.

-Finally, we will set an appointment for the procedure, making sure that you are on the best path to a complete recovery.
+- Finally, we will set an appointment for the procedure, making sure that you are on the best path to a total recovery.

 Your overall condition and health will impact the overall experience.
 Generally speaking, the minimally invasive nature of this procedure will offer you minimal discomfort and mild sensations of pain.
 You and your doctor will discuss the possibilities and differences between general and regional anesthesia.